This page is for building the PSL source code for the purposes of development. For running a standard PSL program, see Running a Program.

 Setting properties for PSL programs differ depending on whether you are using the CLI or Java/Groovy interface.

 CLI users can pass any PSL configuration property on the CLI command line.
-Just use the -D option and specify the key-value pair.
-For example, you can run PSL with debug logging like this:

 java -jar psl.jar --infer --data example.data --model example.psl -D log4j.threshold=DEBUG

-PSL projects can specify different configuration bundles in a file named psl.properties on the classpath.
-The standard location for this file is <project root>/src/main/resources/psl.properties.
-Each key-value pair should be specified on its own line with a <namespace>.<option> = <value> format.
+Each key-value pair should be specified on its own line with a <namespace>.<option> = <value>

-Here is an example psl.properties:
+Here is an example psl.properties

 Properties can only be fetched from a running program in the Java/Groovy interface.
-They are accessed statically via the org.linqs.psl.config.Config class.

 For example: